 When creating the assessment, you can refine it by subject, grade, state standards or strand/skill.
 An individualized learning path (ILP) can be created for each student.

 Note: If you plan to administer the same custom assessment more than once to document student growth, you must re-assign the same test instance.
-See the Monitor Assessments job aid for directions on how to correctly reassign the assessment.

 Create a new Custom Assessment